Because it’s nice to revisit the classics.

 This is my new favorite pizza crust recipe.
 Mix the dough by hand in one bowl, let it relax for a while, then bake.
 Chewy with a crisp outer edge, this crust holds its weight when it comes to toppings.
 And for dessert?
 I’m thinking brownies.

-While the dough takes a rest, listen to Rufus Wainwright sing New York State of Mind from the Kennedy Center Honors last night.
+While the dough takes a rest, listen to Rufus Wainwright sing New York State of Mind from the Kennedy Center Honors.
 Beautiful and timeless.
 Kind of like pizza.

 Easiest recipe for gluten free pizza crust.
 Mix this vegan crust by hand in one bowl.
 See notes after recipe for details on flours used, psyllium husk, and more.
 Note: Read the label to make sure psyllium has no gluten-containing ingredients added.